-1229 friends with regard to actions on China, but it has sumulated a sort of a competitive L230 industrial policy they are going to adopt subsidies for their green industries and other L231 industries.
-L232 Japan has adopted a subsidy regime to try to get their own companies into the game.
-L233 So another impact of that is that our credibility in trying to gain WTO reform on the subsidy L234 code is really shot to pieces because we are doing what we are trying to get China and have L235 been trying to get China to do, or L236 Mr. Smucker.
+Japan has adopted a subsidy regime to try to get their own companies into the game.
+So another impact of that is that our credibility in trying to gain WTO reform on the subsidy code is really shot to pieces because we are doing what we are trying to get

+China and have been trying to get China to do, or-

+Mr. SMUCKER.
 Not to do, yes.

-L237 Mr. Duesterberg to renounce for two decades.
+Mr. DUESTERBERG [continuing].
+To renounce for two decades.

 So all in all, it is a problem.

-L238 You know, China is not going to change its behavior.
-And so that is why I have L239 advocated trying to create alternative rules-based agreements that basically exclude China.
-L240 Mr. Smucker.
+You know, China is not going to change its behavior.
+And so that is why I have advocated trying to create alternative rules-based agreements that basically exclude China.

+Mr. SMUCKER.
 Thank you.

+Mr. Beyer-

+Mr. BEYER.
+Mr. Chairman-

-L241 Chairman Smith of Nebraska.
-Thank you.
-L242 Mr. Beyer L243 Mr. Beyer.
-Mr. Chairman L244 Chairman Smith of Nebraska you are recognized.
-L245 Mr. Beyer.
+Chairman SMITH of Nebraska [continuing].
+You are recognized.
+Mr. BEYER.
 Thank you very much.
-And Mr. Chairman and Ranking Member, L246 thank you for putting this on.
-And I have really enjoyed the testimony and learned a great L247 deal from it.
-L248 Mr. Goodman, I truly appreciated your testimony.
-We discussed the importance of L249 U.S. economic engagement and trade with our partners and allies in the Indo-Pacific.
-Your L250 explanation of the motivations behind TPP, that it was intended to strengthen the existing L251 alliances in a key region, help build new relationships echoes my own belief that L252 withdrawing from the TPP was one of the enormous strategic mistakes of the last 20 years, L253 and a mistake that we will pay for, for years to come, particularly in the context of the
+And Mr. Chairman and Ranking Member, thank you for putting this on.
+And I have really enjoyed the testimony and learned a great deal from it.

+Mr. Goodman, I truly appreciated your testimony.
+We discussed the importance of U.S. economic engagement and trade with our partners and allies in the Indo-Pacific.
+Your explanation of the motivations behind TPP, that it was intended to strengthen the existing alliances in a key region, help build new relationships echoes my own belief that withdrawing from the TPP was one of the enormous strategic mistakes of the last 20 years, and a mistake that we will pay for, for years to come, particularly in the context of the Chinese efforts to economically dominate the region.

-1254 Chinese efforts to economically dominate the region.
-1255 You mentioned that the successor to TPP, CPTPP, is continuing to evolve.
-China 1256 has applied to it.
-Assuming that our trade ambitions don't grow beyond the IPEF (sic) and 1257 China enters the CPTPP, what should we expect the consequences to be?
-1258 And please describe how China could take advantage of writing the rules of the road, 1259 something that should be our responsibility?
-1260 Mr. Goodman.
-Well, again, I couldn't agree more with your analysis, Mr. 1261 Congressman.
-I think it was a catastrophic mistake to pull out of TPP, and I think it would 1262 be an even greater catastrophe if China were in CPTPP and we weren't in anything over 1263 there.
-1264 So I think, you know, our allies, Japan, Australia and others who are in CPTPP are 1265 going to hold off China's application as long as possible.
-But at some point I think they are 1266 going to have to entertain that, especially now the UK seems likely to join.
-And so I think 1267 it is not unrealistic to think that two or three years from now China could be on the road to 1268 acceding to CPTPP, which would be just devastating to our interests, because they would be 1269 in there trying to shape and probably undermine some of the good rules that are in TPP.
-1270 And so we need to have something, and that is why I am I just feel it is so 1271 important for us to use IPEF as a way to get back into something a higher standard.
-1272 And I just throw out here which is probably risky for me to do, but since you all, in 1273 a very bipartisan support with bipartisan support, passed the USMCA not three years ago, 1274 it seems to me that could be I know it has got unique elements to it, but that is the sort of 1275 tested model of a trade agreement that maybe could be updated, built on, expanded in the 1276 region if that is our more comfortable approach than going back to this TPP.
+You mentioned that the successor to TPP, CPTPP, is continuing to evolve.
+China has applied to it.
+Assuming that our trade ambitions don't grow beyond the IPEF (sic) and China enters the the rules of the road, something that should be our responsibility?
+Mr. GOODMAN.
+Well, again, I couldn't agree more with your analysis, Mr. Congressman.
+I think it was a catastrophic mistake to pull out of TPP, and I think it would be an even greater catastrophe if China were in CPTPP and we weren't in anything over there.

+CPTPP, what should we expect the consequences to be?

+And please describe how China could take advantage of writing

+So I think, you know, our allies, Japan, Australia and others who are in CPTPP are going to hold off China's application as long as possible.
+But at some point I think they are going to have to entertain that, especially now the UK seems likely to join.
+And so I think it is not unrealistic to think that two or three years from now China could be on the road to acceding to CPTPP, which would be just devastating to our interests, because they would be in there trying to shape and probably undermine some of the good rules that are in TPP.

+And so we need to have something, and that is why I am-I just feel it is so important for us to use IPEF as a way to get back into something-a higher standard.

+And I just throw out here-which is probably risky for me to do, but since you all, in a very bipartisan support-with bipartisan support, passed the USMCA not three years ago, it seems to me that could be-I know it has got unique elements to it, but that is the sort of tested model of a trade agreement that maybe could be updated, built on, expanded in the region if that is our more comfortable approach than going back to this TPP.